 - 1. Remove the cover from the KP-32 keypanel. - 2.
 If present, remove the GPI/O board.
 The GPI/O board contains the general purpose input and output connections located on the back cover. - 3.
-Using a chip extractor, carefully remove and replace the flash chips located at U2 and U3 on the KP-32 Motherboard, see "Flash Chip Replacement" on page 72. - 4.
-Using a hammer and screwdriver, remove the specified knockout pieces, see Figure 13.

-- 5. Mount the supplied spacer on the RVON-1 card on the corner of the card near the DIP switch.
-See Figure 14 on page 73. - 6.
+Using a chip extractor, carefully remove and replace the flash chips located at U2 and U3 on the KP-32 Motherboard. - 4.
+Using a hammer and screwdriver, remove the specified knockout pieces. - 5.
+Mount the supplied spacer on the RVON-1 card on the corner of the card near the DIP switch.
 Securely connect the RVON-1 card to the KP-32 motherboard.